lydiacg/calculator/README.md

 ### Add

-`calculator.add(*numbers: float, overwrite_memory: bool = False)`
+`calculator.add(*numbers: float, ans: bool = False)`

-Adds any number of numbers together.
-Option to add to stored memory or overwrite memory with result.
+Addition.
+Any number of digits can be summed.

+If only 1 number is input, it is always added to the memory. `ans` flag has no impact on behaviour with only 1 number.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with only the sum of the provided number(s), otherwise the provided number(s) will be added to the stored memory.
+If multiple numbers are input, by default the memory is overwritten with the sum of these numbers.
+If `ans` flag is set to `True`, all numbers will be added to the memory.

-If no numbers are provided, no calculation is preformed.
-If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0.
+If no numbers are provided, the memory is not changed.

 ### Subtract

-`calculator.subtract(*numbers: float, overwrite_memory: bool = False)`
+`calculator.subtract(*numbers: float, ans: bool = False)`

-Subtracts provided number(s).
-Option to add to stored memory or overwrite memory with result - subtraction behaviour differs based on this flag.
+Subtraction.
+Any numbers of digits are subtracted.

+If only 1 number is input, it is always subtracted from the memory. `ans` flag has no impact on behaviour with only 1 number.

+If multiple numbers are input, by default the memory is overwritten by the first number minus the rest of the numbers.
+If `ans` flag is set to `True`, all numbers will be subtracted from the memory.

-If `overwrite_memory` flag is not enabled, all provided number(s) will be subtracted from the stored memory (including when 0).
-If no numbers are provided, no calculation will be preformed and the memory will not change.
+If no numbers are provided, the memory is not changed.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with the first provided number and then all other numbers will be subtracted from this.
-If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0 and no further calculations will be preformed.
-If only 1 number is provided when this flag is enabled, the memory will be overwritten with this number and no further calculations will be preformed.

 ### Multiply

-`calculator.multiply(*numbers: float, overwrite_memory: bool = False)`
+`calculator.multiply(*numbers: float, ans: bool = False)`

-Multiplies any number of number(s) together.
-Option to add to stored memory or overwrite memory with result.
+Multiplication.
+Any numbers of digits are multiplied together.

+If only 1 number is input, memory is always multiplied by this numbers. `ans` flag has no impact on behaviour with only 1 number.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with only the product of the provided number(s).
-If only 1 number is provided, the memory will be reset with this number and no further calculations will be preformed.
-If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0 and no further calculations will be preformed.
+If multiple numbers are input, by default the memory is overwritten by the product of the numbers.
+If `ans` flag is set to `True`, the memory will be multiplied by all numbers.

-If `overwrite_memory` flag is not enabled, the stored memory will be multiplied by all numbers, staring from the first provided number, except if the stored memory is 0 - then the function will behave as though the `overwrite_memory` is enabled.
-If no numbers are provided, no calculation is preformed and the memory will remain the same.
+If no numbers are provided, the memory is not changed.

 ### Divide

-`calculator.divide(*numbers: float, overwrite_memory: bool = False)`
+`calculator.divide(*numbers: float, ans: bool = False)`

-Divides provided number(s).
-Option to add to stored memory or overwrite memory with result - divide behaviour differs based on this flag.

-If `overwrite_memory` flag is not enabled, the stored memory will be divided by all provided number(s), starting from the first number, except when the stored memory is 0.
-In this case, the function will behave as though the `overwrite_memory` flag is enabled.
-Otherwise, if no numbers are provided and `overwrite_memory` flag is not enabled, no calculation will be preformed and the memory will not change.
+Division.
+Any numbers of digits are divided by each other.

+If only 1 number is input, memory is always divided by this numbers. `ans` flag has no impact on behaviour with only 1 number.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with the first provided number and then divided by all other numbers, starting with the second number.
-If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0.
-If only 1 number is provided when this flag is enabled, the memory will be overwritten with this number and no further calculations will be preformed.
+If multiple numbers are input, by default the memory is overwritten by the first number divided by the remaining numbers, starting from the second number.
+If `ans` flag is set to `True`, the memory will be divided by all numbers.

+If no numbers are provided, the memory is not changed.

 ### Root